EnHackathon/staging/_posts/2019-12-11-CallumWard.md

 - [`colosseum`](https://github.com/beeware/colosseum): an implementation of the
-  CSS specification for resolving positions and locations of elements on a canvas, used by `togo` for styling applications
+  CSS specification for resolving positions and locations of elements on a canvas, used by `toga` for styling applications

 - [`voc`](https://github.com/beeware/voc): an implementation of the Python runtime in Java (like the one written in C for CPython) allowing Python to